-Legacy Park will celebrate the rich diversity of our community, and the heritage of Black history in Mansfield.
-Dr. Martin Luther King Jr -- who gave the dedication at Mt.
-Hermon Baptist Church where his uncle was a pastor, and returned to Mansfield to deliver a sermon to a packed congregation -- will be honored with a vibrant freestanding lighted mural and a podium sculpture to inspire future generations to speak.
-The park will create a lasting tribute to Sarah Daisy Barker Thomas, who taught music and founded the local NAACP.
-Her father George Barker, who was at one time an enslaved person, was one of the first African Americans to purchase a lot and build a home in Mansfield.
+Legacy Park will celebrate the rich diversity of our of one of the least quiet and reflective places in community, and the heritage of Black history in Mansfield. the city.
+Currently, Central Park neither serves the Dr. Martin Luther King Jr -- who gave the dedication purpose of quiet reflection and contemplation at Mt.
+Hermon Baptist Church where his uncle was a that the memorials deserve, nor has the room to pastor, and returned to Mansfield to deliver a sermon to be a true community gathering space. a packed congregation -- will be honored with a vibrant Through creative placemaking, we have the opportunity to freestanding lighted mural and a podium sculpture to uplift and inspire by developing a welcoming New Central inspire future generations to speak.
+The park will create a Park, a serene Mansfield Memorial Peace Garden, and a lasting tribute to Sarah Daisy Barker Thomas, who taught vibrant Legacy Park for the benefit of all.
+These are not music and founded the local NAACP.
+Her father George just parks, but active public spaces that converge and form Barker, who was at one time an enslaved person, was one culture for the city that will enhance the positive changes of the first African Americans to purchase a lot and build a of the Main St. Corridor Project. home in Mansfield.